freeCodeCamp/guide/README.md

 The Hemingway App will assign a “grade level” for your writing.
 You should aim for a grade level of 6.
 Another tool available is the [De-Jargonizer](http://scienceandpublic.com/), originally designed for scientific communication but might help avoid overspecialized wording.

 Also, there's a community of support from a whole team of contributors, whom you can bounce ideas off of and ask for input on your writing.
-Stay active in the [contributors chat room](https://gitter.im/freecodecamp/contributors) and ask lots of questions.
+Stay active in the [contributor's chat room](https://gitter.im/freecodecamp/contributors) and ask lots of questions.

 With your help, we can create a comprehensive reference tool that will help millions of people who are learning to code for years to come.